Brioche, the queen of the French breakfast

 Transfer the dough to a lightly floured mixing bowl, dust the top with a bit of flour, and cover it directly with cling film (make sure the film touches the dough).
 Let it rise in your proofing oven for 2 hours.Gently deflate the dough

 After 2 hours, the dough should have doubled in size.
 If it hasn’t, let it rest for another hour.
-Then, remove the plastic wrap, lightly flour your hand, gently press your fist into the center of the dough, and fold it over four times to release the excess air without overworking it.Refrigerate overnight
+Then, remove the plastic wrap, lightly flour your hand, gently press your fist into the center of the dough, and fold it over four times to release the excess air without overworking it (that’s what’s called “deflating the dough.”).Refrigerate overnight

 Dust the top again with a bit of flour, cover with cling film (in contact with the dough), and refrigerate overnight.